patrickmarabeas/ng-FitText.js/README.md

 ## AngularJS directive for inflating web type

-This is a rework of the original FitText which can be found here, and functions in the exact same manner: https://github.com/davatron5000/FitText.js.
+This is a rework of the original FitText which can be found here: https://github.com/davatron5000/FitText.js.

 	<h1 data-fittext data-ng-style="{'font-size':fontSize}">My Title</h1>